isyuni/ZZZData/Languages/en-us/README.md

 # Zenless Zone Zero Character Data
 Welcome, this data contains the overall elements of Zenless Zone Zero's Character.
 However, it is a game that has not been released yet, and more data may be added in the future, so please check the contents frequently when visiting this repository.
-If the data file is strange, please contact hoyoverse.yuns@gmail.com.
-If you're having trouble with anything other than data, please contact seyawhy@gmail.com
+If the data file is strange, contact yuns@gmail.com, or if you have any problems or questions other than the data issue, contact seyawhy@gmail.com.